 Osaka - Osaka, formerly known as Naniwa, is Japan's third largest city and remains the economic powerhouse of the Kansai Region.
-The city is famed for its delicious food and is often referred to as the culinary capital.
-The city also boasts vibrant colours that surround each street, rich history and culture.

-Osaka Castle - Osaka Castle is one of Japan's most famous castles, known for sweeping views of the city from its hilltop perch.
-Construction began in 1583 by Toyotomi Hideyoshi, who intended the castle to become the centre of a new, unified Japan under his rule.
+Osaka Castle - This beautiful castle is known for sweeping views of the city from its hilltop perch.
+Construction began in 1583 under Toyotomi Hideyoshi, who intended that the castle to become the centre of a new, unified Japan under his rule.
+He was a daimyo (feudal lord) who rose to power from a peasant background.
+In the early seventeenth century, the castle fell to Tokugawa, the first shogun of the Tokugawa Shogunate.

-Day 12: Travel to Kyoto Meals: B, L, D
+Day 12: Travel to Kyoto

 Drive approximately 90 minutes to Kyoto.
 This enchanting city was the capital of Japan for some thousand years and remains the epitome of traditional Japan.

-Visit Ryoanji, the Zen 'temple of the peaceful dragon', and the famous Golden Pavilion of Kinkakuji before observing the ageold rituals of a tea ceremony.
+Visit Ryoanji, the Zen 'temple of the peaceful dragon', and the famous Golden Pavilion of Kinkakuji before observing the age-old rituals of a tea ceremony.
 Sightseeing on foot will be approximately 4 hours today.

 Kyoto - Kyoto was the ancient capital of Japan from 794 until the late 1860s, when it was moved to Tokyo (then Edo) following the Meiji Restoration.
-Many national treasures can be found in Kyoto and in nearby Nara, including old shrines and temples, screen paintings, beautiful gardens, and statues of Buddha.
+Many national treasures can be found in Kyoto and ir nearby Nara, including old shrines and temples, screen paintings, beautiful gardens, and statues of Buddha.